isomerpages/moe-chungchenghighyis/_direct-school-admission/DSA (Sec)/Application.md

 5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There is no need to submit any supporting documents during application.
 Your child's primary school records (for example, P5 academic results, CCA, school-based activities, achievements or awards) will be automatically shared with the schools.

 6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Enter your contact details correctly.
-This allows the schools to contact you if your child is shortlisted for the selection process.
+This allows us to contact you if your child is shortlisted for the selection process.

 7.&nbsp; &nbsp; &nbsp;If you are unable to apply online, approach your child's primary school for assistance.